Cancer of the Small Intestine (cont.)

 - Familial polyposis syndromes - An inherited disease in which the large bowel becomes carpeted by polyps of various dimensions during the second or third decade of life.
 If untreated, the disease invariably leads to cancer of the colon or rectum.
 Celecoxib (Celebrex) has been Food and Drug Administration (FDA) approved for FAP.
 After 6 months, celecoxib reduced the mean number of rectal and colon polyps by 28% compared to placebo (sugar pill) 5%.

-- Cancer is 50 times more common in the large bowel than in the small bowel.
-Risk factors in the general population include the following:
+- Cancer is more common inthe large bowel than in the small bowel.
+Risk factors in the general population

 - Alcohol abuse

 - Consumption of salted or smoked meats and fish

 - Risk factors for developing cancer of the small intestine in Crohn disease include the following:

 - Long duration of disease